 AWS offers an excellent tool for solving exactly this issue, e.i. granting temporary SSH access rights without opening the SSH ports in security groups.

-The solution I’d like to propose is significantly simpler to implement.
-It requires only a standard AWS CLI with minimal permission installed on the client.
+Unfortunately, it requires you to install additonal software on both server and client, so for some use cases it might not be acceptable.
+The solution I’d like to propose requires only a standard AWS CLI with minimal permission installed on the client.

 Let’s get started.

 Before you continue, you might want to check if uninvited guests are knocking on your server’s doors.